markope/crossbarwww/website/crossbario/docs/Registration-Meta-Events-and-Procedures.md

 A registration is created within Crossbar.io when a first client issues a registration request for a topic, and it is deleted when the last client unregistrers or its session is disconnected.
-In between, depending on the [invokation rule](Invokation Rules) used during the first registration, other client sessions may be attached to the registration or removed from it.
+In between, depending on the [invocation rule](Shared Registrations) used during the first registration, other client sessions may be attached to the registration or removed from it.

 Registration meta-events give information about these events.